 - Turn Mobile Device Management On

-We have ways to manage the login, we also have ways to prevent data from leaving, but managing identity and devices, that protect information requires planning concerning the security and identity management of your systems.
-Enterprise Mobility + Security (EMS) is designed to help manage and protect employees, devices, applications or system.
-It’s this integration suite, that enables your company to manage who has access to resources while protecting business and customer information across the network.
+We have ways to manage the login; we also have ways to prevent data from leaving, but managing identity and devices that protect information requires planning concerning the security and identity management of your systems.
+Enterprise Mobility + Security (EMS) is designed to help manage and protect employees, devices, applications or systems.
+It’s this integration suite that enables your company to manage who has access to resources while protecting business and customer information across the network.

 - Audit Office 365 Logs: Single Out Events/Correct Issues

-If you asked any of our 35 engineers, they would tell you, Office 365 tenants make auditing capabilities optional by default on E3 and E5 licensing.
+If you asked any of our 35 engineers, they would tell you Office 365 tenants make auditing capabilities optional by default on E3 and E5 licensing.
 It helps internal teams learn what actions users took and can show if a user has removed a document or mingled in the permissions.
-Choosing whether to capture individual activity has a direct impact on successful auditing, it’s these events employers can use to teach and bring awareness to your team members on strengthening security practices and enabling audit log.
+Choosing whether to capture individual activity has a direct impact on successful auditing.
+It’s these events employers can use to teach and bring awareness to your team members on strengthening security practices and enabling audit logs.

 - Begin Analyzing Office 365’s Secure Score

-Office 365 Secure Score is a security analysis tool, that analyzes Office 365 environments in terms of “How Secure” your tenant is.
-Made up by fine-tuning the suggested fixes to a desired security or threat intelligence level Act on improving your security and inform yourself about the best-practices and Office 365 subscriptions.
+Office 365 Secure Score is a security analysis tool that analyzes Office 365 environments in terms of how secure your tenant is, made up by fine-tuning the suggested fixes to the desired security or threat intelligence level.
+Act on improving your security and inform yourself about the best practices and Office 365 subscriptions.

 - Set Online Protection or a Hybrid Configuration for Exchange

-The statistics don’t lie, with 97% of businesses have their mailboxes in Exchange only, the largest portion is leveraging Exchange Online.
+The statistics don’t lie: with 97% of businesses having their mailboxes in Exchange only, the largest portion is leveraging Exchange Online.
 But if you want to keep mailboxes in an on-premises Exchange environment, or enable Exchange Online Protection, then you will need to configure proper settings for your Office 365 plans.